Things to do in Monchique and Algarve.

 Walking,hiking and biking

-There are no trespass laws in Portugal so if you see a track take it, but observe signs and do not pass through gates or climb fences, then you will be okay.
+There are no trespass laws in Portugal and many hiking trails. so if you see a track take it, but observe signs and do not pass through gates or climb fences, then you will be okay.
+Here is a useful publication: Guide to Walking Trails in the Algarve Rent a bike and have it delivered to the villa megasportravel.com rent-a-bike

 The nearest golf course is Morgado situated just off the Portimao/Monchique road approximately 20 minutes drive from the villa.
 It is a relatively new course and has its own Golf Academy.